 A Path to Public Health: Health & Science Communication Major’s Journey and Professional Goals [VIDEO]

-Exploring Health & Science Communication: Insights and Achievements from Sedrick Golden Meet Sedrick Golden, a senior health & science communication major and transfer student from Mays Landing, NJ (Atlantic County.)
-How will this degree support your dreams and goals?
-This degree will help support my dreams and goals because between my coursework, lived experiences, and […]
+Exploring Health & Science Communication: Insights and Achievements from Sedrick G. Meet Sedrick G., a senior health & science communication major and transfer student from Mays Landing, NJ (Atlantic County.)
+How Will a Health & Science Communication Degree Support Your Goals?
+This degree will help support my dreams and goals because between my coursework, lived […]

 How College Students Can Break the Procrastination Cycle